formkiq/formkiq-client-sdk-python/docs/AdvancedDocumentSearchApi.md

 Add document's full-text

-Adde a document to OpenSearch; ONLY available with FormKiQ Enterprise
+Adde a document to OpenSearch; available as an Add-On Module

 ### Example